nearform/developing-microservices/step4/README.md

 3. Add a link entry with the name of the broker service as it's value

-If you do this correctly, you should be able to see data streaming into
+If you do this correctly, you should be able to see data streaming into influxdb from the sensor through the broker.
+To confirm,

+1. Run `docker ps -q | xargs docker stop` to stop all running containers
+2. Run `docker-compose build` to rebuild all containers
+3. Run `docker-compose up` to start all containers
+4. Run `docker exec -ti <containerID> /opt/influxdb/influx` to connect to influxdb
+5. Run `use temperature; select count(temperature) from temperature;` to see the new data

+[docker-compose.yml]: ./docker-compose.yml